Angus Gault: War effort

 In April 1941 Gault's name was drawn in the second ballot for overseas service after he had previously volunteered. he was recorded as living at 55 Onslow Avenue, Epsom at the time.
-In the New Zealand Gazette of Tuesday, March 4, 1941, the names of all those who had volunteered was listed, with Gault's occupation listed as “slaughterman”.
-The June 25, 1942 New Zealand Gazette stated that Gault was going to be “2nd Lieutenant (temp.)” dated 12 May 1942 along with three other men in the N.Z.
+In the New Zealand Gazette of Tuesday, 4 March 1941, the names of all those who had volunteered was listed, with Gault's occupation listed as "slaughterman".
+The 25 June 1942 New Zealand Gazette stated that Gault was going to be "2nd Lieutenant (temp.)" dated 12 May 1942 along with three other men in the N.Z.
 Artillery.
 His Cenotaph record at the Auckland Museum states his service number as WWII 39652 and that he was in the Army branch of the Armed Forces.
 His address before enlistment was given as 127 The Drive, Epsom, Auckland, while on his embarkation his wife, Rona, was living at 7 Mariri Rd., Onehunga.
 His other records show that Gault was in the New Zealand Artillery, 215 Composite Anti-Aircraft Battery in the N Force.
 The N Force was a small New Zealand Army unit of infantry and artillery that garrisoned Norfolk Island between October 1942 and February 1944.
 The 215th Composite Anti-Aircraft Batter that Gault was a part of were armed with four 3.7-inch anti-aircraft and eight 40-millimetre guns.
 After returning from the war effort Gault was awarded the War Medal 1939–1945, and the New Zealand War Service Medal.

 Marriage and working life

-Gault married Rona Hurst Aspden on December 28, 1940.
+Gault married Rona Hurst Aspden on 28 December 1940.
 They had three children, Peter, Gary, and Janice.

 After returning from war Gault applied for a Continuous Good Service Licence in late June, 1945.
-Such a license was to allow the recipient to transport gods in a truck.
+Such a license was to allow the recipient to transport goods in a truck.
 He was living in Onehunga by this point.
 By 1946 he still lived in Onehunga but was resident on Mariri Rd, and working as a carrier.
 He continued to live at the Mariri Rd address and work as a carrier until at least the early 1960s.
 In 1957 their son Peter Douglas Gault was living with them and working as an electrician according to the 1957 electoral rolls.

 By 1966 Gault had moved to Papatoetoe and was living at Edorvale Ave, working as a cartage contractor.
 It was a profession he stayed in while living in the same area until the 1970s.
 In the 1970s he moved back to Epsom and was living on Golf Road, working as a contractor in his mid 60s.
 By 1978 he was listed as being retired but then in 1980 as working back again as a contractor.
 He would have been aged 68 by this time.
 The following year in 1981 Gault had moved with Rona back to Onehunga, and lived on Athens Road.
 It was the same suburb their youngest children, Gary, and Janice were living in.

 Death

-Angus Tait Gault died on September 23, 1983, aged 71.
+Angus Tait Gault died on 23 September 1983, aged 71.
 His wife Rona died 3 years later in 1986 aged 71.